Wood Frog Facts

 Wood Frog Distribution, Habitat, and Ecology

-The unique amphibian is almost exclusively forest-dwelling by nature, however.
-It also primarily breeds in woodland vernal pools and freshwater wetlands.
+The unique wonder of the animal kingdom evolved as almost exclusively forest-dwelling in its habitat preferences.
+It also mainly breeds in woodland vernal pools and freshwater wetlands.
 When not breeding, though, it may be in or near moist ravines, upland habitats, or freshwater swamps.

-Most commonly, adult individuals of the Wood Frog spend the summer and spring in these and various other similar habitats.
+Most commonly, adult individuals of the intrepid Wood Frog spend the vast majority of the summer and spring seasons in these and various other similar habitats.
 But, during the fall the animals migrate to neighboring uplands.
-This is where the majority of this species lives out the winter season.
+That’s where the majority of the species lives out the winter season.

-It also primarily inhabits the upper layer of soil, just beneath layers of leaves.
-The amphibian further evolved as principally diurnal in nature.
+It also primarily inhabits the upper layer of soil, just beneath layers of leaves, wherever it lives.
+The intriguing creature also evolved as principally diurnal in nature.
 Consequently, it rarely emerges at night unless disturbed.
-At that time, it feeds opportunistically on small invertebrates.
+At that time, it feeds opportunistically on various small invertebrates.

 Species Sharing Its Range